Cornish Harbour, Mousehole 1951

 Aix-en-Provence 1971

 Etching and aquatint from one steel plate on T H Saunders mouldmade paper.
 350 × 479mm (image), 585 × 790mm (sheet).
 Signed, titled and inscribed in pencil, an artist’s proof aside from the edition of 65.
 Printed by Studio Prints and Published by Leslie Waddington, London 1972.
-Excellent condition, unframed.
+Excellent condition, framed to conservation standards, edges shoeing, in a hand-painted matt grey diagonal sustainable wood frame.
 Part of the Provencal Suite of five etchings, this image shows Trevelyan painting Mont Sainte Victoire, just outside Aix.
-I love the tiny cross at the top, it somehow provides a focus to distill a special essence.
+I love the tiny cross at the top, it provides a direct and clever focus from artist, through canvas, to subject.
 Collection: Tate Gallery.
 Reference: Turner 248

 Fontaine de Vaucluse 1971